Sophos XG Firewall: Security Heartbeat

 - If you’d like to try the new Sophos Firewall OS, you can either install it on a Sophos SG, or how about you just buy a Sophos XG Firewall. :-)

-- For your endpoints, Sophos Central Endpoint is available with Sophos Central Endpoint Intercept X.
+- For your endpoints, Sophos Central Endpoint is available with Sophos Central Endpoint Intercept X or both products together as Intercept X Advanced.

 In case you need support with the configuration, we’re happy to help.